Exciting news! We’re running a brand new series on Great Women of the Bible and the lessons they can teach us as we study their stories.

 15 Great Women of the Bible Worth Studying

-Altogether, the Bible specifically mentions somewhere between 150 to 200 individual women within it’s pages.
-That’s a lot of women!
-And unfortunately, we know very little about the vast majority of them.
+Altogether, the Bible specifically mentions somewhere between 150 to 200 individual women within its pages – that’s a lot of women! – but unfortunately, we know very little about the vast majority of them.

-The Bible does contain many stories of great women of the faith that we can learn a lot from, however, and we’re studying 15 of them in this series throughout the month of November!
+There are many stories of women of the Bible showing great faith that we can learn a lot from, however, and we’re studying 15 of them in this series!

 1. The Proverbs 31 Woman / Virtuous Woman